taswakil/about_me/README.md

 I was born in Saudia Arabia

-I like to watch kdramas, workout, and go hiking
+I like to skydive and ride tigers

 I want to be a traveling software engineer